New England

 NELG loves to hear about what is going on in your life.
 We hope that everyone will take a try at letting us know what new activities are going on.

-If you would like a RSS feed, click on the icon above and set your browser and you'll receive the posts as they are published.
+If you would like an RSS feed, click on the icon below and you'll receive the posts as they are published.
+You may need to install an RSS extension to your preferred browser, otherwise you will only see XML code when you click the icon.

 [Be aware ... to read the entire post - click on the "Read More" button under the post.]